MuhammedBuyukkinaci/AWS-Notes/README.md

 15) Cost Explorer is a tab in Account page.
 It enables us to view details of our costs.

+16) Some Infrastructure as code tools are
+    - Terraform
+    - Ansible
+    - Puppet
+    - Chef

 ## Introduction to AWS Services

 1) Compute is listing server services.